MiguelYann/springGuru/HELP.md

 ## Concepts

 > No Lombok dependencies for the moment 😆
+> No Unit testing for the moment 😅

 * All about Spring Initialzr
 * What is behind JPA entities